 Grace Based Bible Diet

 When most of use hear the word “diet”, we immediately think of a list of rules, restrictions, and painful deprivation.
 When some people think about God or religion, they feel the same way.
 Combining the words Biblical and Diet, can conjure up images of a boring, stoic, ultra-strict lifestyle devoid of fun.
+And a Bible Diet can become downright scary.

 I don’t believe that was at all what God had in mind when he created our bodies and created food.
 Just like He designed us for a life-giving relationship with Him, He designed food to be life-giving and enjoyable too.